noedigcode/SimpleSerial/README.md

 - Preset macros for quickly sending different messages
 - Timed messages at a fixed frequency
 - Basic auto-reply functionality based on a received message
+- Tested on Windows and Linux, probably works on other platforms as well where Qt runs

 Requirements